 Located immediately above the beautiful Lake Aoki at the very southern end of Village, Sanosaka is small but very fun, and is relatively undiscovered on the Hakuba map.
 6 chair lifts, 8 runs and views for days!

 Goryu features 1 gondola, 11 chair lifts, 17 runs and a vertical drop of 926m.
 You’ll see it on the Hakuba map right next to Hakuba 47, as the two are inter-linked by their top lifts.
 At the base lies the Goryu village area which offers a nice selection of accommodation and restaurants.

 One of the closest ski areas to Echoland, Hakuba 47 offers varied terrain serviced by 1 gondola and 5 lifts, as well as the valley’s best snow park.
 Connected to Goryu, these two resorts offer a combined area of 52 hectares and 26km of courses.

 Happo One ski Map

-Flanked by popular accommodation areas Happo village and Wadano forest, Happo One ski resort is centrally located on the Hakuba ski map.
-The valley’s largest resort has a top elevation of 1831m and an impressive 1071m vertical drop.
+Flanked by popular accommodation areas Happo village and Wadano forest, Happo One is centrally located on the Hakuba ski map.
+The valley’s largest ski area has a top elevation of 1831m and an impressive 1071m vertical drop.
 Happo One will keep you busy with 13 courses, 21 chair lifts, 1 gondola and a longest run of 8km.
 Just looking at the Happo One map, you can see why this Olympic-famous resort is the jewel of the crown.
 Don’t miss the opportunity to check out the Winter Olympic Ski Jumping stadium located at the base of Happo One ski resort – you can take the chairlift to the top and imagine yourself as a ski jumper!

 IWATAKE Hakuba ski map